kryptokrona/hugin-messenger/README.md

 # hugin messenger

-A messengaging service powered by the kryptokrona blockchain
+A messaging service powered by the kryptokrona blockchain

-##Usage
+## Usage

 Clone and npm install, then use electron . to start the app.